Posted - March 4 to 8, 2012 | Updated : June 19, 2012 | August 16, 2015

 Whoever the villain is here, he has major powers.
 I was very relieved that Captain America chose to strengthen the team by calling Ms. Marvel - a definite heavy hitter.
 This is beyond the capabilities of the Spider heroes so both Spider-Man and Spider-Woman get other, more cerebral, assignments.
 In the midst of all the tension I just had to chuckle as Cap tries to call in the Sentry; but the most powerful hero of them all is having an episode.
 He's in bed, under the sheets, looking terrified.

-We leave the issue mid-action as two of the most powerful heroes : Iron Man and Ms. Marvel take on - we still don't know who this guy is.
+We leave the story mid-action as two of the most powerful heroes : Iron Man and Ms. Marvel take on - we still don't know who this guy is.

 By the way, I just learned today that the Sentry has been around since the year 2000 and Jenkins, the guy portrayed in the Sentry arc a writer, is a real person and he really wrote the Sentry's stories.

-If you want to know how powerful Ms. Marvel is you will in this issue.
+If you want to know how powerful Ms. Marvel is you will in this story.
+You'll also know how powerful the Sentry is.

 Add to that, that Iron Man has entrusted Captain America with a special code that allows Winghead (how long since the last time you've heard that Cap reference?) to control Iron Man's armor.
 That speaks volumes for level of trust plus it makes sense.

 It is Peter Parker the genius, not Spider-Man, who is front and center here and the issue ends with our man, Peter, figuring out who or what the threat is at last.
-He doesn't say until the next issue though.
+Although he keeps everyone in suspense by not saying it.

 Yes, there is this incredibly powerful threat, that, as of now, only Spider-Man knows what it is, but there is also this wild subplot where S.H.I.E.L.D. and the Avengers don't trust each other.
-This subplot greets us as issue 19 opens.
 With Peter figuring things out, Tony Stark suddenly tells him to get out of the Helicarrier.
 Maria Hill has other ideas though.
 Bendis really handles this tension very well.
 Did I say very well?
 I meant perfectly.

 Back to the main threat.
-Iron Man, not to be outdone by Ms. Marvel and the Sentry last issue, shows everybody his power levels - and smarts - here.
+Iron Man, not to be outdone by Ms. Marvel and the Sentry, shows everybody his power levels - and smarts - here.
 Very impressive and satisfying.
 This threat has shown he has enough power to take on Ms. Marvel, the Sentry and Iron Man one after the other.
 What is this thing?
-A herald of Galactus?
+A herald of Galactus ?

 Back at the Helicarrier, they've captured Spider-Man and he's being "interrogated" by Hill in her usual super-jerk style.
 She may be gorgeous but she's starting to get on my nerves.
 In the meantime, Cap and the rest of the New Avengers, including Wolverine, land on the carrier in search of Spidey.
 You can just imagine the tension.
 This part is fantastic.

-We end the issue with the entity going to the blighted landscape of Genosha.
+We are shown the entity going to the blighted landscape of Genosha.

 I love this.
 This story arc has a tie-in to the then recently concluded 'House of M' event.
 The threat is revealed to be the collective power of every mutant who lost his or her power during House of M. This vast energy base is being controlled by Xorn - a former X-Man introduced during Grant Morrison's run on the New X-Men.
 Xorn goes to Genosha and attempts to give all this power to Magneto so that he can restart the rise of homo superior over homo sapiens.